 Start mandatory give-aways at your house.
 At least twice a year, perhaps at birthdays and end of the year holidays.
 When you realize that each new child in a household translates to 30 percent more possessions that accumulate in bedrooms and garages, you will be happy you initiated a plan and thinned out the clutter.
 Keep a donation bag or box handy for each person, including you.

-If Hurricane Sandy becomes your family’s cause this holiday, later choose a group that needs support.
+Choose a charity or group that needs support.
 Volunteer or donate as a family on a regular schedule—monthly or on special days each year.

 Part II: Are You Unwittingly Spoiling Your Child?
 (Reasons Why You May be Spoiling Your Children and How to Change Indulging Patterns for the Long Haul)